 - Pour the mixture onto a layer of cheesecloth.
 Remove the clips and bring the edges of the cheesecloth together, tie it around a chopstick or wooden spoon, place it across the coffee press and keep it tact with a clip so that the cheese hangs and does not touch the bottom of the coffee press. (see illustration).
 Let it drip in the fridge overnight.

 - The next day, remove the cheese from the cheesecloth.
 Serve immediately with a drizzle of olive oil or put in a container and eat as a spread.
-You can also serve it like burrata, on the center of a plate with sliced heirloom tomatoes around it.
-With a drizzle of olive oil and za'atar or oregano or fresh basil leaves.
+Keep in the fridge up to 5 days.
+Serve it like burrata, on the center of a plate with sliced heirloom tomatoes around it, a drizzle of olive oil, za'atar or oregano or fresh basil leaves.